dcrbz/Levitate/README.md

 It allows you to register commands with arguments, permissions, TabCompletion and description in seconds.
 There also is no need to register it in the plugin.yml.
 </p>

-#Important
-In the next version (1.5.1 not released yet), Levitate will change it's package from `eu.blackwoods` to `de.ketrwu`.<br>
-Notice to change your imports at this version.

 #Example
 This is a simple kill command: